Chapter 4.08

 (6) Noncompliance Fines.
 Notwithstanding any other section of this chapter, any user who is found by the director to have violated any provision of this chapter, or orders issued hereunder, shall be fined in the amount not to exceed $1,000 per violation.
 Each day on which noncompliance shall occur or continue shall be deemed a separate and distinct violation.
 Such assessments may be added to the user’s next scheduled sewer service charge or billed separately.
 Unpaid charges, fines, and penalties shall constitute a lien against the individual user’s property.
 Issuance of an administrative fine shall not be a prerequisite for taking any other action against the user.

 (8) Administrative Hearing.
 A user shall be afforded the opportunity to an administrative hearing to contest the director’s determination to suspend services, terminate wastewater services, impose penalties, recover costs, or establish compliance schedules.
-Any hearing pursuant to this section must be requested by the user in writing within 15 days after the user receives notice of the city’s determination.
+Any hearing pursuant to this section must be requested by the user in writing within 10 days after the user receives notice of the city’s determination.
 The user’s written request for hearing shall be filed with the director.
 Failure to submit a timely notice shall be deemed to be a failure to exhaust administrative remedies and shall preclude any further review.
 The city will conduct the hearing within 20 days of the receipt of the request (or within five days if the user is contesting suspension or termination of wastewater services).
 The administrative hearing will be held before the director.
-Formal rules of evidence will not apply but the user and the city shall have the right to present witnesses and documentary evidence.
-The city director will issue a written decision within 10 days of the conclusion of the hearing.
-Except as otherwise provided, all decisions by the director shall be final and conclusive on all parties unless appealed to the city council under subsection (10) of this section.
+Formal rules of evidence will not apply; provided, however, that the director will review the existing record, and only the user and the city will be allowed to present oral testimony and documentary evidence to the director.
+The director will issue a written decision within 10 days of the conclusion of the hearing.
+Except as otherwise provided, all decisions by the director shall be final and conclusive on all parties unless appealed to the hearing examiner under subsection (9) of this section.
 The director’s decision, action, or determination shall remain in effect during such period of appeal.

 (10) Judicial Review.
-The decision of the city council on appeal of the decision of the director shall be final and conclusive unless, within 20 days from the date of final action, the user files a petition for review with the superior court of Chelan County in the manner prescribed by law.
+The decision of the hearing examiner on appeal of the decision of the director shall be final and conclusive unless, within 20 days from the date of final action, the user files a petition for review with the superior court of Chelan County in the manner prescribed by law.
+Judicial review shall be a closed record appeal based upon the record created before the hearing examiner.
 (Ord.
+2021-34 § 1; Ord.
+2017-11 § 1; Ord.
+2016-17 § 1; Ord.
 2007-02 § 16; Ord.
 2004-27 § 12)

 4.08.130 Judicial enforcement remedies.